HackYourFuture/JavaScript2/Week3/README.md

 It depends on `context` for me to know what really happened.

 Let's draw the line to programming.
-Within any program there is a lot happening.
-But not everything is related to each other; some functions don't depend on other functions or variables
+Simply put, just like context gives meaning to a word, `scope` gives meaning to a variable/object.

-`scope` has to do with "where we can access variables from"
+The meaning is defined by whether or not the variable is accessible or not.
+If the variable is not within the scope

 For further research, check out the following: